Sound of Charlotte Blog

 CSO Musicians: Jenny Topilow, violin; Lenora Leggatt, violin; Ben Geller, viola; and Sarah Markle, cello

 A Purchaser's/Subscriber's Guide to Accessing CSO Virtual Concerts

-We are thrilled to offer you the best seat in YOUR house to our new virtual series, CSO On Demand and On Tap Live @ NoDa.
+We are thrilled to offer you the best seat in YOUR house to our new virtual concert series this season.
 If you're tuning in for the first time or coming back to watch again, keep reading for more information on how to enjoy the concert from the comfort of your own home.

 How to Access CSO Virtual Concerts